TechniKris/UT2004Patches/README.md

 ## macOS Installation

 The macOS version of our patch comes as an application bundle.
 You should drag this bundle into your applications library.
-If you're installing our macOS patch for the first time, you will also need to copy the data files from an existing UT installation into your Application Support Library.
+If you're installing our macOS patch for the first time, you will also need to copy the data files from an existing UT2004 installation into your Application Support Library.
 To install the data files, you need to do the following:
 1. Open a new Finder window
 2. Press ⇧⌘G to bring up the "Go to folder:" dialog
 3. Enter "~/Library/Application Support/" (without the quotes!) in the edit box and click ok